harrykhh/whats-up-publisher/README.md

 	`}`

 7. DB2inforation - an array of object which includes the name, id and conntion jdbc url of the DB2 object.
+	It will use `SELECT * FROM SYSIBM.SYSDUMMY1` to get the response time.

 	Example:

 	`{`